-Bryan J. Hartin, age 51, has served as our Executive Vice President, Sales and Marketing since December 2012.
+Bryan J. Hartin, age 53, has served as our Executive Vice President, Sales and Marketing since December 2012.
 From June 2009 to December 2012, Mr. Hartin served as Senior Vice President of Sales, Distribution and Business Development of LightSquared, a telecommunications company.
 From May 2008 to June 2009, Mr. Hartin worked as an independent consultant to companies in the wireless telecommunications industry.
 From 2003 to May 2008, Mr. Hartin was Vice President-Indirect Distribution of Sprint Nextel Corporation.
 Mr. Hartin received a Bachelor of Science degree in Business Administration from LeMoyne College and a Master of Business Administration degree from The American University.

-Thomas D. Hickey, age 55, has served as our Chief Legal Officer and Secretary since May 2011.
+Thomas D. Hickey, age 57, has served as our Chief Legal Officer and Secretary since May 2011.
 He previously served as General Counsel of Primus Telecommunications Group, Incorporated, a global provider of advanced facilities-based communications solutions, from July 2010 to March 2011.
 From April 2006 to June 2010, Mr. Hickey served as Vice President and General Counsel of Cyren Call Communications Corporation, a provider of wireless communications solutions for first responders.
 Prior to that, he spent 17 years with Nextel Communications, Inc. and Sprint Nextel Corporation, most recently in the role of Vice President, Law and Deputy General Counsel.
 Mr. Hickey began his legal career in the telecommunications practice of the Jones Day law firm.
 His prior experience also includes work in the White House, the Federal Communications Commission and Congress.
-Mr. Hickey received his J.D. degree from the Washington University School of Law and a bachelor's degree in public policy studies from Duke University.
+Mr. Hickey received his Juris Doctor degree from the Washington University School of Law and a bachelor's degree in public policy studies from Duke University.

-Richard P. Nyren, age 44, has served as our Vice President and Corporate Controller since August 2011.
+Richard P. Nyren, age 47, has served as our Chief Accounting Officer since May 2016 and previously served as our Vice President and Corporate Controller from August 2011 to May 2016.
 From January 2009 to August 2011, Mr. Nyren served as Assistant Controller and then Vice President and Controller of XO Holdings, Inc., a telecommunications service provider.
 From 2006 to January 2009, Mr. Nyren served as Controller of Fairchild Corporation, an international diversified holding company.
-Mr. Nyren received his Bachelor of Science in Accounting from George Mason University and a Master of Business Administration degree from the University of Maryland-College Park and is a Certified Public Accountant.
+Mr. Nyren received his Bachelor of Science degree in Accounting from George Mason University and a Master of Business Administration degree from the University of Maryland-College Park and is a Certified Public Accountant.

-Scott T. Scheimreif, age 46, has served as our Executive Vice President, Government Programs since December 2012 and previously served as acting Executive Vice President, Government Programs from June 2012 to December 2012 and as Vice President, Government Programs from April 2008 to June 2012.
-Mr. Scheimreif received his Bachelor's degree in Business Administration from Salisbury University.
+Scott T. Scheimreif, age 48, has served as our Executive Vice President, Government Programs since December 2012 and previously served as acting Executive Vice President, Government Programs from June 2012 to December 2012 and as Vice President, Government Programs from April 2008 to June 2012.
+Mr. Scheimreif received his Bachelor of Science degree in Business Administration from Salisbury University.